kineticstoolkit/kineticstoolkit_doc/html/_sources/timeseries_segmenting.md

 ## Using indexes

-If we know that the sync event happened at index 1049 (we could know it using `index = ts.get_index_at_event("sync")`), we could discard any data that happened before this index:
+If we know that the sync event happened at index 1049 (we could know it using `index = ts.get_index_at_event("sync")`), we can discard any data that happened before this index:

 ```{code-cell} ipython3
 new_ts = ts.get_ts_after_index(1049)